-- 2. Co-Living (Lodging Facility).
-A temporary lodging facility consisting of single-room occupancy units, rented to the public for overnight or other temporary lodging (less than 30 days). - B. Development Standards. - C.A.
-Partial or Complete Kitchen and Bath Facilities. - If individual bath facilities are not provided, there shall be provided on each floor, for each sex, at least one (1) water closet and lavatory and one (1) bath, accessible from a public hallway.
+- A. Partial or Complete Kitchen and Bath Facilities. - 1.
+If individual bath facilities are not provided, there shall be provided on each floor, for each sex, at least one (1) water closet and lavatory and one (1) bath, accessible from a public hallway.
 Additional water closets, lavatories and baths shall be provided on each floor for each sex at the rate of one (1) for every additional 10 guests or fractional number thereof more than 10.
 Such facilities shall be clearly marked for "men" or "women."
 As an alternative, adequate unisex facilities may be provided. - If individual kitchen facilities are not provided, common kitchen facilities must be provided that adequately serve the residents of the co-living unit facility.
 Additional requirements may be imposed by the Review Authority. - For purposes of this section, a partial bathroom contains a water closet and sink which may be utilized for both hygiene and cooking purposes. - 4.
 A full kitchen contains all of the following: a sink, a refrigerator, and a stove, range top or oven.
-A partial kitchen is missing at least one (1) of these facilities. - The Review Authority shall deny the application where the information submitted by the applicant and/or presented at the public hearing fails to satisfactorily substantiate that the project will comply with these criteria. - Excluding the closet and the bathroom area, a co-living unit must contain a minimum of 150 square feet in floor area.
-The average unit size in a co-living unit facility shall be no greater than 275 square feet and no individual living unit may exceed 400 square feet. - Each co-living unit shall be designed to accommodate a maximum of two (2) persons. - G.E.
-Individual co-living units may not have separate external entryways. - #.F.
-The co-living unit facility must have a management plan approved by the Housing Division. - Laundry facilities must be provided in a separate room at the ratio of one (1) washer and one (1) dryer for every 20 units or fractional number thereof. - H.H.
-A cleaning supply storeroom and/or utility closet with at least one (1) laundry tub with hot and cold running water must be provided on each floor of the living unit building.
+A partial kitchen is missing at least one (1) of these facilities. - B. The Review Authority shall deny the application where the information submitted by the applicant and/or presented at the public hearing fails to satisfactorily substantiate that the project will comply with these criteria. - Excluding the closet and the bathroom area, a co-living unit must contain a minimum of 150 square feet in floor area.
+The average unit size in a co-living unit facility shall be no greater than 275 square feet and no individual living unit may exceed 400 square feet.

+- D. Each co-living unit shall be designed to accommodate a maximum of two (2) persons. - E. Individual co-living units may not have separate external entryways. - F. The co-living unit facility must have a management plan approved by the Housing Division. - G. Laundry facilities must be provided in a separate room at the ratio of one (1) washer and one (1) dryer for every 20 units or fractional number thereof. - H. A cleaning supply storeroom and/or utility closet with at least one (1) laundry tub with hot and cold running water must be provided on each floor of the living unit building.
 (Ord.
 2020-12-01-1502 C.S. § 30)